Overview#

 Note

-When working with models, additional optional dependencies may be required.
-See the model dependencies section for details on the optional dependencies inside the package.
-Use the uv sync --extra <optional dep> command instead of the pip install.
+When working with models, additional optional dependencies might be required.
+Refer to the Model Dependencies section for details on the optional dependencies inside the package.
+Use the uv sync --extra <optional dep> command instead of pip install.
 Take note of the difference between the optional dependency groups used here and the extra dependencies when using specific models.

 Pre-commit#